aakzsh/gta-done/README.md

 <br>

 ## What website does?
-Basically it take input as word, sentence or paragraph including punctuations anything you want to add in your PDF and output these words in handwritten form and then you can download it as PDF.
-As simple as that.
+Basically it take input as word, sentence or paragraph including punctuations anything you want to add in your PDF and output these words in handwritten form and then you can download it as PDF and submit it as your assignment.

 <br>